High energy ignition

 High energy ignition, also known as H.E.I., is an electronic ignition system designed by the Delco-Remy Division of General Motors.
 It was used on all GM vehicles, at least in the North American market, from 1975 through the mid-1980s.
+The system is an electronic system that requires no scheduled maintenance, provides up to 35,000 volts to fire the spark plugs and increase spark plug life, especially when unleaded fuel is used.
+The HEI system has 40% more voltage output and 85% higher energy level than conventional breaker point systems to fire lean fuel mixtures even under adverse conditions.

 There were many design variations over the years, and provisions for computer controls were added for some applications starting in the late 1970s.
 A predecessor system called "Unitized Ignition" was optional on 1972 and 1973 Pontiacs.

 Most—but not all—HEI systems have the ignition coil mounted in the distributor cap.
 A control module and magnetic pickup are mounted in the distributor, in place of a conventional ignition system's breaker points and condenser.

+Description

+The HEl system was developed as an integrated package that combines the distributor, magnetic pick-up, ignition coil and electronic module into one package.
+By doing this, these components are well protected from physical and environmental abuses and the number of electrical connections are reduced.